 Tutor: Dr Guido van Meersbergen

-This final-year advanced option explores the long history of travel and travel writing from the ancient world to modern tourism.
+This final-year 30-CATS option explores the long history of travel and travel writing from the ancient world to modern tourism.
 Taking a global perspective, the module applies a broad chronological and geographical framework to explore critical themes and concepts in the literature on travel and travel writing, including questions relating to gender, race, Orientalism, colonialism, sexuality, and relations between humans and the environment.